 Protest Committee.
-The Protest Committee shall serve to hear all line-up protests during the regular season, and their decision is final.
-The head coach from each participating institution shall serve on the Committee.
-The Protest Committee Chair for 2019-20 shall be the head coach from LSU.
+The Protest Committee shall consist of the head coach from each institution and shall serve to hear all line-up protests during the regular season.
+All Committee decisions are final.
 If one or more members of the current committee are involved in a protest or cannot otherwise participate, then he or she will be excused.
+The Committee Chair shall annually rotate alphabetically, with Mississippi State serving as Chair in 2021-22.
 [Revised: 1/29/20]

 Regular-Season Competition/Scheduling.
-Regular-season competition and scheduling are subject to the following:

-1. Each member institution having a tennis team shall play other member institutions once each year.
+- 1. Each member institution having a tennis team shall play other member institutions once each year.
 The schedule will be approved by administrative action of the Conference.
-Coaches may not agree to move matches once the schedule has been approved, except as otherwise set out in this subsection or the relevant scheduling parameters.

-- 2. Travel partners may reschedule their match within the SEC season if both coaches agree prior to December 1 of each year.
+Coaches may not agree to move matches once the schedule has been approved, except as otherwise set out in this subsection or the relevant scheduling parameters. - 2.
+Travel partners may reschedule their match within the Conference season if both coaches agree prior to December 1 of each year.
 If both coaches do not agree on a date, the match must be played as originally scheduled.
 Approval by the Commissioner is required. - 3.
-Teams participating in split weekend competition (i.e., competition scheduled on the same date and at the same location as a SEC women's tennis contest) may reschedule their match within the SEC season if both coaches agree prior to December 1 of each year.
+Teams participating in split weekend competition (i.e., competition scheduled on the same date and at the same location as a Conference women's tennis contest) may reschedule their match within the Conference season if both coaches agree prior to December 1 of each year.
 If both coaches do not agree on a date, the match must be played as originally scheduled.
-Approval by the Commissioner is required. - 4.
-When the visiting team is on spring break during the weekdays immediately prior to Conference competition, the participating teams may mutually request the playing days for matches be adjusted to alternate dates during that same week.
 Approval by the Commissioner is required.

+4. When the visiting team is on spring break during the weekdays immediately prior to Conference competition, the participating teams may mutually request the playing days for matches be adjusted to alternate dates during that same week.
+Approval by the Commissioner is required.

 Squad Size.
-The home team may dress all eligible student-athletes in uniform, but only 8 student-athletes may participate in a Conference contest.
-A visiting team is limited to a travel squad size of 8 travel-eligible student-athletes.
+The home team may dress all eligible student-athletes in uniform, but only 10 student-athletes may participate in a Conference contest.
+A visiting team is limited to a travel squad size of 10 travel-eligible student-athletes.
 A student-athlete who has suffered a season ending injury and will no longer participate may travel without counting towards the visiting team's limit.
-[Revised: 7/10/20]
+[Revised: 7/10/20, 6/9/21]